 Amanda Cobb-Greetham serves as Professor and Chair of the Department of Native American Studies at the University of Oklahoma.
 Her scholarship has been recognized with the American Book Award for Listening to Our Grandmothers’ Stories: The Bloomfield Academy for Chickasaw Females.
 She was co-editor of The National Museum of the American Indian: Critical Conversations with Amy Lonetree and also served as editor of American Indian Quarterly for nine years.
 From 2007 to 2012, she oversaw the Chickasaw Nation’s Division of History and Culture and directed the curation and launch of the state-of-the-art Chickasaw Cultural Center in Sulphur, Oklahoma.
 She serves on the Board of Trustees of the Smithsonian National Museum of the American Indian.
 In 2018, she received the Chickasaw Nation’s Dynamic Woman of the Year Award.

-Kurt Fendt is Senior Lecturer in Comparative Media Studies/Writing at MIT and Global Studies and Languages, and Director of the Active Archives initiative at Massachusetts Institute of Technology.
+Kurt Fendt is Senior Lecturer at the Massachusetts Institute of Technology in Comparative Media Studies/Writing and Global Studies and Languages, and also Director of the Active Archives initiative.
 He has collaborated with museums in the US and abroad on new formats for visitor engagement enabled by digital technologies.
 In close collaboration with Boston-area museums, his students regularly develop innovative approaches to enhancing the museum experience.
 Formerly the Executive Director of MIT’s HyperStudio for Digital Humanities, Fendt is co-Principal Investigator of the NEH-funded “Annotation Studio: Multimedia Annotation for Students.”
 He has held visiting professorships at the University of Cologne, the Technical University of Aachen, the University of Klagenfurt, Austria, and the Fraunhofer Institute in Sankt Augustin, Germany.

 Barbara Kirshenblatt-Gimblett is University Professor Emerita and Professor Emerita of Performance Studies at New York University.
 She is chief Curator of the Core Exhibition at the POLIN Museum of the History of Polish Jews.
 Her many books include Destination Culture: Tourism, Museums, and Heritage (University of California Press 1998).
 She is the recipient of a lifetime achievement award from the Foundation for Jewish Culture, an honorary doctorate from the Jewish Theological Seminary in New York, and the Order of Merit of the Republic of Poland from the President of Poland.
 She serves on several Advisory Boards including the Council of American Jewish Museums, the Berlin Jewish Museum, and the Jewish Museum and Tolerance Center in Moscow.